 Be careful of who knows about the pup in its new home.
 It is sad to say, but valuable information is sometimes sold on by the people you least suspect.
 Be aware of unknown callers or delivery people.

 - Never leave pups alone in the garden, no matter how secure a garden seems.
 Over 50% of all dogs stolen are taken from the owner’s garden.
 Top up the security of all the areas you keep the dog in.

-- Never leave dogs alone in the car – puppies can be easily spotted and are particularly easy prey.
+- Never leave dogs alone in the car – puppies can be easy prey.

 - Vary your walks and don’t stick to the same routes and times.
 Be wary of strangers approaching.

 - Be cautious of people showing a lot of interest in your dog; particularly asking for its name.

 - Be wary of vehicles, particularly vans, that have parked up ahead of the route you are taking.